Ida-bit97/Parental_leave_denmark/README.md

 ## 🔍 Key Findings
 - 📉 The gender gap dropped from **253 days in 2015 to 163 days in 2024**
-  — a reduction of 90 days over 9 years
+  — a reduction of 90 days over 10 years.
 - ⚖️ The **2022 parental leave law reform** caused a sharp acceleration —
-  fathers more than doubled their leave days after 2022
+  fathers more than doubled their leave days after 2022.
+However, the trend is slowing down.
-- 🎓 Fathers with a **master's degree** take nearly twice as many leave days as fathers with lower secondary education — and this gap persists across all years
+- 🎓 Fathers with a **master's degree** take nearly twice as many leave days as fathers with lower secondary education — and this gap persists across all years.
-- 🗺️ **Copenhagen and Frederiksberg** consistently show the smallest gender gap; rural municipalities show the largest
+- 🗺️ **Municipalities of Greater Copenhagen area** consistently show the smallest gender gap; rural municipalities show the largest.

 ## 📁 Repository Structure
 ```